HVbajoria/MedAlgnosis/README.md

 * Medalgnosis is an innovative medical software application designed to revolutionize brain tumor diagnosis through AI-driven MRI analysis.
 * Leveraging **Azure Custom Vision's** pre-trained machine learning model, the app accurately identifies Meningioma, Glioma, and Pituitary tumors from uploaded MRI scans.
 * The platform ensures privacy by not storing any user data or MRI scans, safeguarding sensitive medical information through **Streamlit**.
-* With a user-friendly interface build using **Streamlit**, patients can easily upload MRI scans and receive rapid and precise tumor identification results.
+* With a user-friendly interface built using **Streamlit**, patients can easily upload MRI scans and receive rapid and precise tumor identification results.
 * Detailed insights about the detected tumor, including its characteristics, causes, effects, and potential treatments, are provided to enable informed decision-making.
 * Personalized treatment recommendations based on the tumor type and stage empower patients to make the best healthcare choices.
 * Medalgnosis streamlines appointment booking with specialized doctors through its integrated **Azure Logic App**, facilitating seamless communication.